 Proven is a personalized skincare brand that was featured on Shark Tank and the TODAY show.
 The brand describes their product line as “personalized, clinically effective skincare formulated for you based on your skin.”

 But is personalized skincare legit, or is it just a marketing gimmick?
 Does Proven use research-backed ingredients for improving skin quality?
-Does the brand use any questionable additive ingredients?
+Does the brand use any unhealthy additives?
 And how do real users rate and describe the effects of Proven Skincare?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Proven’s formulations based on medical studies to give our take on whether the brand is likely to improve skin quality or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Proven’s formulations based on medical studies to give our take on whether or not the brand is likely to improve skin quality.

-We’ll share our concerns about the full ingredient lists (or lack thereof) and feature unsponsored Proven customer reviews.
+We’ll share our concerns about the full ingredient lists (or lack thereof), and feature real Proven Skincare customer reviews.

 Missing Personalized Ingredient Lists